Flaviocondemi/crosscompiler-toolchain-guide/cross_compiler_toolchain_for_arm_devices.md

 make
 sudo make install
  ```
- >**Note**: During the installation it could happens you need to install some additional libraries i didn't mentioned above, therefore be careful on the log shown in the terminal.
+ >**Note**: During the installation, you may need to install some additional libraries not mentioned above.
+Please be attentive to the log shown in the terminal for any error messages.

 ## Configuration
-Crosstool-ng has a terminal GUI that helps users to easily set-up cross-compiler toolchains.
+Crosstool-NG provides a terminal GUI to help users set up cross-compiler toolchains effortlessly.
 Let's open the menu:
 ```
 cd crosstool-ng
 ct-ng menuconfig